karthikjayd/karthikjayd.github.io/research.md

 ## Research Interests

-I am interested in the intersection of Physics, Mathematics, and Didactics.
-My research focuses on how these fields can be integrated to enhance understanding and teaching methodologies.
+In the past I have worked on topics such as Computational Physics, Astrophysics and Statistical Mechanics.
 Currently I am working on Quantum Optimization, particularly on Combinatorial Optimization problems and their applications in Quantum Computing.